 How is it done: You can scan your photograph or take images from the internet, play with it, alter it with software tools like Photoshop to suit your creativity and then print it directly on the fabric with your printer.

 You will need to stiffen the fabric before feeding it into your printer otherwise the soft fabric will jam the printer.
 You can check out the post on inkjet printing on fabric for more details on how it is done.

 With laser printer if you try to feed thick fabrics it will not accept it; you will need to use thin fabrics like silk.
 With inkjet printers, you will need to print with pigment inks for it to be permanent.
 As in any process, this print also has to be heat set.

-The other than the difficulty of doing it, the disadvantage of this method is that you cannot get your whole garment into the printer.
+Other than the difficulty of doing it, the disadvantage of this method is that, you cannot get your whole garment into the printer.
 You will need to go by the page size settings of your printer.